 Preventing Spina Bifida

-A vitamin supplement may be the most reliable method of getting folate, but you can also get folate from these foods:
+A vitamin supplement, like a prenatal vitamin, is the most reliable method of getting folate.
+But you can also get folate from these foods:

 - Leafy green vegetables